SanderVocke/winmm_midi_rename/README.md

 For this to work in Wine, set the winmm library to "native then builtin" on the Libraries setting of winecfg.
 You can use the logging settings above to generate a log file, which confirms that the correct DLL was loaded (this is not reported by WINEDEBUG=+loaddll for some reason).

+## Approach to WINE fixes

+If your goal is to get your MIDI device recognized by some software in WINE as it would under Windows, then your steps can be as follows:

+- Install this wrapper DLL with your application on Windows and run it with MIDI_REPLACE_LOGFILE=some_file.log.
+After connecting your device and closing the app, inspect the log to find the relevant device properties of your device under Windows (name, man ID, prod ID, driver version).
+- Do the same in WINE.
+- As for the Joue Play example above, create renaming rules such that the WINE name and other properties will be mapped to the Windows name and properties.
+The software should now recognize your device.

 # License
 See [LICENSE](LICENSE).